 The Psychology of buying and customer behavior

-The psychology of buying and customer behavior is quite interesting field, but not in the ballpark of this discussion.
-However, it’s been shown that to get a customer, to pay top dollar (your bullseye or top of the ladder offer) there must be trust.
+The psychology of buying and customer behavior is a quite an interesting field, but not in the ballpark of this discussion.
+However, it’s been shown that to get a customer, to pay top dollar (your bullseye or top-of-the-ladder offer) there must be trust.

 In other words, people vote with their money.